paulodiovani/blog.diovani.com/technology/_posts/2017-04-11-parallel-tests-with-ava.md

 module.exports = { cleanDb, dropDb, dbHooks }
 ```

-So, on every spec that a database connection is required I just run.
+So, on every spec that a database connection is required I just run:

 ```javascript
 const {dbHooks} = require('../support/helpers/database')